 Or click here to use our online contact form.

-This time we're marching into the rain and muddy trenches of the Western Front, galloping across the desert with Lawrence of Arabia, storming the beaches at Gallipoli and fighting with our brave Pals and allies on land sea and air (pausing only for a quick game of footie in no-man's land on Christmas Eve).
-Robert Graves and Wilfred Owen struggle to compose war poems under fire, Siegfried Sassoon throws his medal in the river and poor old Rupert Brooke is already a corner of a foreign field .
+This time we're marching into the rain and muddy trenches of the Western Front, galloping across the desert with Lawrence of Arabia, storming the beaches at Gallipoli and fighting with our brave pals and allies on land, sea and air (pausing only for a quick game of footie in No man's land on Christmas Eve).
+Robert Graves and Wilfred Owen struggle to compose war poems under fire, Siegfried Sassoon throws his medal in the river and poor old Rupert Brooke is already in a corner of a foreign field.
 Meanwhile, back in Blighty, indefatigable ladies manage to keep the home fires burning and the wheels of industry moving... but why are some turning yellow?!

 Another exciting, lively and thought-provoking day long rehearsal with one of our professional directors, culminating in an interactive performance by and for KS2 and above students.
 Working together as actors to create a fun, action-packed performance, informing as much as it entertains, students will explore a wide range of events and issues.

 The truly global nature of the conflict and the countries involved, the development of terrifying new technologies and the dreadful, blood-soaked, tactics of smug Generals sitting safely behind the lines are all on display.
-Zeppelins and bi-planes, submarines, battleships, tanks, gas and artillery all meant slaughter on an industrial scale, but where did horses, dogs and pigeons come in to it?
-Exploring the national, international, cultural and political changes that defined an era.
+Zeppelins and bi-planes, submarines, battleships, tanks, gas and artillery all meant slaughter on an industrial scale, but where did horses, dogs and pigeons come into it?
+Explore the national, international, cultural and political changes that defined an era.

 More information about Play in a Day workshops can be seen here or ask one of our School Coordinators.
 You can call on 01937 832740, fill out an online enquiry form or email us directly on email@example.com